Adam-git655/Rootworld/README.md

 - Tree generation with randomized shapes and sizes
 - Biome generation (Forest, Desert, Tundra)
 - Player collisions with the tiled environment
+- Ability to place and destroy blocks
 - Smart Zombie AI using A* pathfinding
 - Flying enemies (Blood Bats)
-- Combat System with hit feedback
+- Combat System with hit feedback and physics-based knockback
+- Health System
 - Lighting System using BFS Blood-fill algorithm.
 - Day and Night system
 - Inventory + Hotbar system for management of items.
 (50 item capacity)
 - Audio system with volume control
-- Ability to place and destroy blocks
+- Settings window

 ## Controls